MystenLabs/sui/doc/src/learn/sui-glossary.md

 ### Transfer

 A transfer is switching the owner address of a token to a new one via command in Sui.
-This is accomplished via the [Sui Wallet](../build/wallet.md) command line interface.
-It is one of the more common of many commands available in the wallet.
+This is accomplished via the [Sui CLI client](../build/wallet.md) command line interface.
+It is one of the more common of many commands available in the CLI client.

 For more information, see [Transferring objects](../build/wallet.md#transferring-objects).